 Engaged learning, near and far

 Undergraduate students have unique opportunities at the Ford School to apply what they learn in the classroom to real-world situations.
 Many opportunities are offered through our dynamic Research Centers or our expert faculty.
-They include: study in Costa Rica; research on timely policy topics like politics and COVID-19, or education policymaking; and P3E’s Practical Community Learning Project Fellows program.
+They include: study in Costa Rica; research on timely policy topics like politics and COVID-19, or education policymaking; and Program in Practical Policy Engagement’s Practical Community Learning Project Fellows program.
 Other student experiences include:

 - Internships: Many Ford School students pursue summer internships to explore their field of interest outside the classroom.
-Donors and alumni have generously contributed funds to support Ford School undergraduate students’ participation in policy-related internships, which are low-paid or unpaid, located in the United States or abroad.
+Donors and alumni have generously contributed funds to support Ford School undergraduate students’ participation in policy-related internships located in the United States or abroad.

 - Michigan in Washington: Take a semester in DC to combine coursework with field research in an internship that reflects your interests.